 Because this is a Provençal-Mediterranean dish, it’s usually cooked with olive oil.

-If all this seems to scientific for a cooking blog, please bear with me: as a said before, learning about this is a game changer that makes corn oil a smart heart-healthy choice for me and my family.
-See Mazola.com for more information on the relationship between corn oil and heart health.
+If all this seems too scientific for a cooking blog, please bear with me: as a said before, learning about this is a game-changer that makes corn oil a smart heart-healthy choice for me and my family.
+See mazola.com for more information on the relationship between corn oil and heart health.

-Corn oil can be used to make dressings or marinades, for baking, sautéing, stir frying, and grilling.
+Corn oil can be used to make dressings or marinades, for baking, sautéing, stir-frying, and grilling.
 And yes, that’s my second swap: I grilled my ratatouille instead of cooking it on the stove.
-Isn’t this cool?
+Isn’t that cool?
 After all, everything tastes better when you grill it, especially during the hot summer days.